gpetuhov/SampleDagger/README.md

 # SampleDagger

-Dagger 2 with scopes in Android.
+Using Dagger 2 with Scopes and Subcomponents in Android.